 Overview 1

 Corporate Developments 2

 Exploration and Development Mexico 2

 Guyana 7

 Rossland, British Columbia, Canada 8

 Exploration Outlook 8

 Financial 8

+Results of Operations and Selected Annual Information 8

-Results of Operations and Summary of Quarterly Results 8
+Results of Operations and Summary of Quarterly Results 10

-Sources and Use of Cash 10
+Sources and Use of Cash 11

 Liquidity and Capital Resources 11

 Related Party Transactions 12

 Financial Instruments 12

 Changes in Accounting Policies 13

-Risks and Uncertainties 14
+Risks and Uncertainties 15

-Capital Management 15
+Capital Management 16

 Management's Responsibility for the Financial Statements 16

-Cautionary Statement on Forward-looking Information 16
+Cautionary Statement on Forward-looking Information 17

 Additional Disclosure for Venture Issuers without Significant Revenue 17

 Outlook 17

 Share Capital 17

-Private Placements 17
+Private Placements 18

-Warrants 17
+Warrants 18

 Stock Options 18

 Outstanding Share Information 18

-The following is Management's Discussion and Analysis ("MD&A") of Vangold Mining Corp. ("Vangold" or the "Company"), prepared as of November 29, 2019.
-This MD&A is intended to assist the reader to assess material changes in the financial condition and results of operations of Vangold as of September 30, 2019 and for the nine months then ended.
-This MD&A should be read together with the unaudited condensed consolidated interim financial statements for the nine months ended September 30, 2019 and the audited consolidated financial statements for the year ended December 31, 2018 and related notes.
+The following is Management's Discussion and Analysis ("MD&A") of Vangold Mining Corp. ("Vangold" or the "Company"), prepared as of April 28, 2020.
+This MD&A is intended to assist the reader to assess material changes in the financial condition and results of operations of Vangold as of December 31, 2019 and for the year then ended.
+This MD&A should be read together with the consolidated financial statements for the year ended December 31, 2019 and December 31, 2018 and related notes.
 Financial amounts are expressed in Canadian dollars unless otherwise indicated.